InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-keys.md

     0x3404d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d04012e7222343997d83b3571b176837092986630c3de8fcdc91ba74d31bbb11c1181000000000000d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d0100000001f62b5a39b0fceeb51d16b2a189da0e73f15f384497dcdd63a1f9a7c626f7649941b4a8cb66fed18c65574117a2f1ed607591dda6f6ec3bdfff40a09a71e202803
     ```

-## Removing Public Keys from *InfraBlockchain DID*
+## Removing Public Keys from *Infra DID*

-To remove public keys from *InfraBlockchain DID*, follow these steps:
+To remove public keys from *Infra DID*, follow these steps:

 1. Visit the [*InfraBlockchain Explorer*](https://portal.infrablockspace.net) and follow the steps below.